Washington Surrogacy Lawyer

 Surrogacy involves an agreement between one or more intended parents with a woman who is not an intended parent who agrees to become pregnant through assisted reproduction for the purpose of making the intended parents of the child conceived under the agreement.
 RCW 26.26A.700

-How Can Christina T. Sherman, PLLC, help with Surrogacy and ART?
+How can Christina T. Sherman, PLLC, help with surrogacy and ART in Washington State

 A parent becomes a parent through Assisted Reproductive Technology through valid assisted reproductive technology and surrogacy agreements.
 We can help you with: